Ronaldo-V/RVPT-website/README.md

 ### User Stories:
 As a person new to fitness:
-- I am looking to learn some information about workouts and food to hel get me started
+- I am looking to learn some information about workouts and food to help get me started
 - I want to learn about the Personal Trainer and see if they know their stuff and can bring me value
 - I want to see if I can envision doing private sessions with the trainer by gettin to know them better
 - I want to trust this trainer by seeing reviews/testimonials